RenneLab/hybkit/sample_03_grouped_target_analysis/grouped_target_analysis_notes.rst

     $ sh ./download_data.sh"

-The unpacked hyb data-file require ~1.3 Gb of space.
+The unpacked hyb data-file require ~1.3 GB of space.
-The completed output of the analysis requires ~40 Mb of space.
+The completed output of the analysis requires ~40 MB of space.

 Grouped Target Analysis Example Output
 --------------------------------------